 What is a RICS Chartered Surveyor?

-Chartered Surveyors are highly qualified and experienced property professionals, members of the Royal Institute of Chartered Surveyors (RICS).
+Chartered Surveyors are highly qualified and experienced property professionals, professional members of the Royal Institute of Chartered Surveyors (RICS).

 To become a Chartered Surveyor, individuals must complete a qualifying degree course and the RICS qualification exams.
 Practicing Chartered surveyors are regulated by the RICS, and must meet their stringent rules of professional conduct and maintain their qualifications through a programme of continuous professional development (CPD).